 - Put hashtags at the bottom of your caption.

-- Use not more than 5 hashtags per caption.
+- Use not more than five hashtags per caption.

 Make your posts more personal by adding emojis to your captions.
 It will augment the copy making it more fun.
-Lately, more serious brands also use them.
-Keep in mind that where emojis are concerned, ‘less is more’.
+Lately, more serious brands have also used them.
+Remember that where emojis are concerned, “less is more.”
 An emoji can emphasize the words you use.
 They can be used to highlight or organize a list of things.
-It is a good way to give breaks between texts.
+It is an excellent way to give breaks between texts.